malikov/angular-phonegap-facebook/README.md

 For ANDROID APPS ONLY hash that key by following the instructions on [facebook developers](https://developers.facebook.com/docs/android/getting-started/)

-REPLACE -alias androiddebugkey WITH -alias [YOUR_KEYSTORE_ALIAS] AND %HOMEPATH%\.android\debug.keystore WITH PATH\TO\YOUR\KEYSTORE

-If you do not have openssl download it (I used version 0.9.8h) and then replace openssl with the PATH\TO\OPENSSL\BIN\OPENSSL

-Once you've run the command you should be prompted with a message asking you to enter a password.
-Just enter android.
-Then a key hash should be generated.

 Add it to your facebook app (Apps > [your app's name] > Settings then click on add platform, select android and add it in Key Hashes)